openrndr/openrndr-tutorials/README.md

 Alternatively you can run the samples from the command line using `./gradlew :<project-name>:run`

 Note that on OSX an additional step is required.
-The JVM argument `-XrunOnFirstThread` has to be added in the run configuration.
+The JVM argument `-XstartOnFirstThread` has to be added in the run configuration.
 When running the examples from the command line this has been taken care of.